Inclusive Diversity Delivers Sales and Marketing Advantages

 “Women can be labeled as emotional and hard to deal with,” Way said.
 “Never shy away from that.
 The best leaders are empathetic and connect with people.
 That’s a skill set that women have.
 What you need in an organization is a leader who connects on the human level.
 Doing away with labels helps a company focus on that.”

 ScriptDrop is working on prescription delivery with two national chains.
 “For such a young company that’s a very big deal,” said Potts, whose recent LinkedIn post on diversity started a conversation.
 “We are focused on doing our jobs with confidence, knowing that the company that we are building reflects the diversity of our market.
 That allows us to get an edge.”

-Rev1’s Advisor Network is 30% Diverse; We Want to Do More
+Rev1’s Mentor Network is 30% Diverse; We Want to Do More

-Beth Filipkowski, director of Human Resources at 2Checkout and First Connect advisor, brings a unique perspective on diversity—the blending of multiple different cultures resulting from an acquisition.
+Beth Filipkowski, director of Human Resources at 2Checkout and First Connect mentor, brings a unique perspective on diversity—the blending of multiple different cultures resulting from an acquisition.

 “We were purchased by a private equity firm and now have team members in Eastern Europe, London, and throughout other parts of the U.S. as well as a large group here in Columbus,” she said.
 “We know that cultural diversity builds a competitive advantage, and it comes with different countries, different approaches to work, different time zones, and more.”

 Whether via Skype or in person, Filipkowski encourages employees to connect face-to-face to become more unified and to feel like everyone is part of something bigger than just their own responsibilities.

 “We’ve been putting together more collaborative work opportunities, even encouraging employees from here to fly out to Bucharest and encouraging others to come and visit Columbus.
 There is nothing better for building relationships with coworkers from other countries.”